SyndemicsLab/hep-ce/docs/src/installation.md

 # Building & Installation

+`HEP-CE` uses the [CMake][cmake] build system.
+We use many of the features of CMake to avoid needing additional environment management dependencies, and as such require CMake 3.24 or newer to build.

-There are several pre-configured builds provided for the `HEP-CE` simulation model.
+There are several pre-configured builds provided for the `HEP-CE` simulation model, and these presets should cover the majority of use cases.
-We recommend either building the source code directly, if you intend to use the model standalone, or utilizing CMake's [FetchContent][fetchcontent] feature to include the model as a dependency.
-We have plans to provide packages to package managers for Linux distributions directly in the future.
+We recommend either building the source code directly, if you intend to use the model standalone, or utilizing CMake's [FetchContent][fetchcontent] feature to include the model as a dependency in your project.
+We have plans to provide packages to package managers for Linux distributions, directly, in the future.
+If you want or need to see all build options, these can be found in the [`options.cmake`][hepceoptions] file.

 ## Dependencies